Welcome to Chemistry

 All A level students (Years 1 & 2) are entered for Round 1 of the UK Chemistry Olympiad.

-Students have the opportunity to attend lectures at local universities to broaden their knowledge of applications of the subject and participate in visits to local universities and the RSC Spectroscopy in a Suitcase project in addition to conferences such as A level Science Live Conference.
+Students attend academic lectures to broaden their knowledge of applications of chemistry and participate in visits to local universities.
+They also attend the RSC Spectroscopy in a Suitcase project, as well as the A level Science Live Conference.

 Chemistry Department Highlights